Mustafa-Lutaaya/ZuHause50/README.md

 Because The 50 Words Are Commonly Used English Tech Words That Once Guessed Correctly Lead To A Display Of Their Deutsch Translation & Definition To The Player.

-PRESS THUMBNAIL TO WATCH VIDEO DESCRIPTION
+CLICK THUMBNAIL BELOW TO WATCH A SHORT VIDEO DESCRIPTION

 [![Video Description](ZuHause50Logs/LogoPNG.png)](https://youtube.com/shorts/CqZsqFJkuPQ?feature=share)